-After being closed for nearly four months, Walt Disney World theme parks are reopening with a deliberate.
+After being closed for nearly four months, Walt Disney World theme parks have reopened with a deliberate.
 Aspects of a Disney theme park day have been re-examined in light of the new global environment, with new policies following guidance from health experts and government agencies.
-In addition to limits on attendance and controlled guest density, new procedures are in place for park entry, attractions, dining, retail, transportation and more, with the well-being of guests and Disney cast members at the forefront of planning.
+In addition to limits on attendance and controlled guest density, new procedures are in place for park entry, attractions, dining, retail, transportation, and more, with the well-being of guests and Disney cast members at the forefront of planning.
 Even with all these changes, the fundamentals of a Disney theme park experience remain the same.
 The magic is there, and it still can be a very enjoyable experience.
 Here is everything you need to know about visiting Walt Disney World during the phased reopening.

 1 – Resort Openings & Policies

 Not all resorts will be immediately reopening and the reopening of the resorts is spaced out.
 There is a lot of information you’ll need to review before your visit to Disney resorts.
 The Walt Disney World resorts will also undergo a phased reopening.
 Click here for a complete guide on everything you need to know about your visit to the resorts, including which resorts are reopening and when.